Insanity is Hereditary - You Get It From Your Kids

 We got pajamas.
 I try to get a new pair for the kids at least every Christmas - that way I can easily identify the photos.
 Plus, they've been sleeping in their clothes a lot.
 Pajamas cost more than regular clothes, so I've been putting it off for a while.
 All of the boys chose Superman jammies, but hopefully there will be no trips to the ER since they all have regular twin beds.

-Mama Says: Do not ever buy your kids Superman PJ's or anything with a cape if you have bunk beds!
+Mama Says: Do not ever buy your kids Superman PJ's or anything with a

 We got toys.
 Blocks, a xylophone (yes, I did temporarily lose my mind.
 I picked the thing up and said, Look!
 Baby C will love this!
 I bet she loves the tambourine and maracas, too, and as an added bonus will get to see Mama's head actually explode!)